zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

     });
 });
 ```
-Now we finished the most tests of this hook, but if we need to get our coverage to be 100% we still need to test one  if we don't set any dependency, we just need to add one more test case.
+Now we finished most tests of this hook, but if we need to get our coverage to be 100% we still need to test one if we don't set any dependency, we just need to add one more test case.
 ```jsx
 it('should return the null without any dependency', async () => {
     const { result } = renderHook(